Nonnegative Tensor Factorization for Directional Blind Audio Source Separation: Nonnegative Tensor Factorization (NTF): Adding Directionality to NMF

 \subsection{The Main Idea}

-This section is parallel to Section~\ref{sec:nmfderivation}, except instead of a matrix $\pobs(f,t)$ we take as given an array or tensor $\pobs(f,t,d)$, interpreted as a distribution over time, frequency, and DOA.
-We treat DOA as quantized to a finite domain of size $D$, with strictly positive marginal $\pobs(d)$.
-We fit $\pobs(f,t,d)\approx\sum_{s,z}q(f,t,d,z,s)$ for the factorization
+This section is parallel to Section~\ref{sec:nmfderivation}, except instead of a matrix $\pobs(f,t)$ we take as given an array or tensor $\pobs(f,t,d)$, interpreted as a distribution over time, frequency, and DOA quantized to a finite domain of size $D$.
+In practice we take $\pobs(f,t,d) = \pobs(f,t)\pobs(d\mid f,t)$, where $\pobs(f,t)$ is again a normalized spectrogram and $\pobs(d\mid f,t)$ is an estimate of direction per time-frequency bin.
+There is little amplitude variation between the closely-spaced microphones, so we can derive $\pobs(f,t)$ from any of them -- spatial diversity is captured by $\pobs(d\mid f,t)$.
+For efficiency we choose $\pobs(d\mid f,t)$ to place all weight on the DOA estimated as in Section~\ref{sec:doa}, but we could also use e.g.\ the normalized output of a family of $D$ beamformers as in \cite{tsws:dnmfjsls}.